NASA-PDS/naif-pds4-bundler/docs/source/43_using_npb.rst

   * Validate Checksum files against the updated Bundle history.

-There is a significant number of steps that are not reflected in the bullets above, such as some validation steps performed by NPB.
-These validation steps are summarised in section :ref:`source/44_npb_implementation:NPB Validation methods`.
+There are a significant number of steps that are not reflected in the bullets above, such as some validation steps performed by NPB.
+These validation steps are summarized in section :ref:`source/44_npb_implementation:NPB Validation methods`.